Honouring the Veterans that Shaped our History

 The personal stories of Bernard, Albert, Jack, and Joe not only provide a human perspective to the historical event of D-Day but also emphasise the broader themes of bravery, sacrifice, and the enduring impact of their actions.

-As we approach Remembrance Day, it is a time to reflect on our veterans’ immense contributions, but also a moment to recognise the ongoing efforts of the Royal British Legion, which continues to stand by our veterans and their families long after the guns have fallen silent.
+This Remembrance Sunday, it is a time to reflect on our veterans’ immense contributions, but also a moment to recognise the ongoing efforts of the Royal British Legion, which continues to stand by our veterans and their families long after the guns have fallen silent.

 The work of the Royal British Legion goes far beyond the poppy pins we wear in November.
 They provide life-changing support to those who gave so much for their country, ensuring that their service is never forgotten.
 Whether it’s offering financial assistance, emotional support, or practical advice, the Royal British Legion is there, extending a compassionate hand to the heroes of our past and present.